Riefenstahl (film)

-Riefenstahl is a 2024 German documentary film written and directed by Andres Veiel about the controversial filmmaker Leni Riefenstahl.
+Riefenstahl is a 2024 German documentary film written and directed by Andres Veiel about the actress and filmmaker Leni Riefenstahl.

 The film premiered on 29 August 2024 at the Venice International Film Festival and was theatrically released in Germany on 31 October 2024.
 It received acclaim from critics.

+Summary

+The film explores her artistic legacy alongside her ties to the Nazi regime with archival evidence to prove her awareness of said regime's atrocities.

 Background

 Sandra Maischberger interviewed filmmaker Leni Riefenstahl in 2002 to mark the centenary of her birth.
-The director of the interview was Hans-Jürgen Panitz, who won an Emmy in 1993 for his documentary The Wonderful Horrible Life of Leni Riefenstahl.
+The director of the interview was Hans-Jürgen Panitz, who won an Emmy in 1993 for his documentary The Wonderful, Horrible Life of Leni Riefenstahl.
 Sandra's interview with Leni was broadcast simultaneously in Germany and France on Arte on August 15, 2002, under the title Sandra Maischberger meets Leni Riefenstahl.
 Maischberger later commented on the interview: "in the middle, I thought she was lying" and "I hadn't been able to get anything out of her.
 And I thought that couldn't have been it".
 She then delved deeper into Riefenstahl's life and, as she told the newspaper Der Tagesspiegel, the idea for a documentary was born.

 In 2016, Riefenstahl's heirs handed over her estate to the Prussian Cultural Heritage Foundation, which included 7,000 boxes of scripts, letters, notes, film excerpts, photographs, private super 8 recordings, cassette tapes with telephone recordings and various drafts for her memoirs, all disorganized.
 Maischberger offered the foundation a careful inventory of the estate, carried out by experts.
 In return, she received permission to use the material for the production of a documentary.
 In 2018, documentary filmmaker Andres Veiel joined the project with his team of editors, who had been involved in visualizing the material from the beginning, and cameraman Toby Cornish.

 The director filled in the gaps in Riefenstahl's self-portrait with additional sources.
 For example, Riefenstahl's statement that she had never read Adolf Hitler's Mein Kampf was refuted by an interview published in the British newspaper Daily Express in April 1934, in which she said that she had bought a copy of the book in a bookshop on the way to filming The Blue Light.
 She told the British tabloid "take the book with you.
 At every break in filming.
 On the train.
 On the water.
 In the forest.
 After the first page, I'm already a convinced National Socialist".
 This interview is not included in the estate organized by his family, but was still available in the newspaper's archive in England.